 Through all of these activities, Ben’s faith played a role in his choices.
 The retreats and homilies and general activities of ministry in both his college and younger years provided him with a real sense of community.
 Knowing his Mass attendance and campus ministry while away at Mercy was freely chosen and not forced strengthened his Catholic identity; he began to own his faith.

 Eventually Ben began to seriously consider the priesthood.
 The more he prayed, the more God answered.
 Random hints as to his vocation seem to pop up from the universe — a casual friend mentioned he had the traveling chalice for Vocations and that he was praying for the seminarians and for Ben; his godmother and pastor of his church asked if he had thought about the priesthood.
 It was at the Episcopal Ordination of Bishop Bernard Hebda when things really fell into place.
 Rexroat began the steps leading to his priestly vocation in earnest.
-He has been accepted by the Diocese of Gaylord and is studying at the Pontifical College Josephinum in Columbus, Ohio.
+He is currently studying at the Pontifical College Josephinum in Columbus, Ohio.

 Nicholas Cooper grew up on a small fruit farm in Williamsburg, MI and is the second of three sons of James and Mary Cooper.
 For most of Nicholas’ life he has been an active member of Sacred Heart in Elk Rapids where he received the sacraments of First Confession, First Eucharist and Confirmation.
 While in high school he attended World Youth Day 2000 in Rome, Italy and 2002 in Toronto, Ontario where he saw in absolute awe, Blessed Pope John Paul II.
 After both moments, several of the youth group leaders motioned to Nicholas the he should consider a vocation to the priesthood but he ignored them.